MEN OF MERIT

 Expectation

-Chapter has a Chapter Advisory Board with a total of five members, including one who is in weekly contact with chapter leadership, and a separate House Corporation (if applicable).
-Advisors participate in at least three Fraternity-led Advisor Webinars yearly.
+Chapter has a Chapter Advisory Board with a total of five members, including one who is in weekly contact with chapter leadership.

 Minimum

-Chapter has a Chapter Advisory Board with a total of three members, including one who is in weekly contact with chapter leadership and a separate House Corporation (if applicable).
-Advisors participate in at least two Fraternity-led Advisor Webinars yearly.
+Chapter has a Chapter Advisory Board with a total of three members, including one who is in weekly contact with chapter leadership.

 Assessment Process

 Chapters will be assessed annually at the conclusion of each academic year based on all available data and will be notified of their status by August 1.
-Each chapter's Chapter Advisory Board is responsible for submitting its Associate Member Education program verification and advisor verification via the Delta Upsilon website forms.
-All other data points are compiled by the International Headquarters.
+Each chapter's Advisory Board is responsible for submitting its advisor verification via the Delta Upsilon Portal.
+All other data points are submitted by undergraduates or compiled by the International Headquarters.

-The annual review will place chapters in one of the three levels for each of the 11 Standards: Aspiration, Expectation, and Minimum, with the exception of Associate Member Education, which is at the Expectation level only for complete implementation of the program.
+The annual review will place chapters in one of the three levels for each of the 10 Standards: Aspiration, Expectation, and Minimum.
 Certain Standards carry heavier weight in the evaluation process and not achieving the Expectation level in those Standards may necessitate a meeting with the Men of Merit Committee.
 The Standards of the CEP, GPA, Program Attendance, Membership, and Accounts Receivable may warrant an automatic meeting.
 Additionally, chapters noted as below minimum in any combination of six or more Standards may be assigned a member of the Men of Merit Committee and are required to follow their crafted Improvement Plan.
 Chapters found to be consistently below the Minimum level and showing little to no improvement may be recommended to the Delta Upsilon Board of Directors to examine their ability to continue as a Delta Upsilon chapter.

 Chapters demonstrating outstanding achievement in the Standards process will be recognized as noted below.